MrCocoNuat/tiny-simon/design.md

 - Some other support functions give output. ledOutput() simply makes the necessary changes to DDRB and PORTB to set each pin high or low or high impedance to make the correct LED light.
 - playNote() relies on timer1.
 Timer1 on the ATTINYX5 is superbly suited to playing a wide range of notes because of its prescaler that supports divisors of 2 all the way to 16384.
+Since an octave is just a multiplication of 2 in frequency, this is great!

   - A prescaler divides the CPU clock frequency into the timer1 frequency, for example if the CPU clock is 8MHz and the prescaler is 1024, then the timer will tick at 8kHz.